 While depression can be treated, and symptoms can be alleviated, depression cannot be “cured.”
 Instead, remission is the goal.
 There’s no universally accepted definition of remission, as it varies for each person.
 People may still have symptoms or impaired functioning with remission.

 Depression also has a high risk of recurrence.
-At least 50 percent of individuals who’ve experienced one episode of depression have one or more depressive episodes.
+At least of individuals who’ve experienced one episode of depression have one or more depressive episodes.
 Individuals who’ve had at least two episodes may have at least one more depressive episode.